-This article helps you uncover the unique features of Snowflake Data Warehouse.
-You will also get a quick walk-through on the implementation of some of the important features such as schemaless loading of JSON/XML, Time Travel, Cloning, Data Clustering, etc., provided by Snowflake.
+This article helps you uncover the unique features of the Snowflake Data Warehouse.
+You will also get a quick walk-through on the implementation of some of the important Snowflake features such as schemaless loading of JSON/XML, Time Travel, Cloning, Data Clustering, etc., provided by Snowflake.

 Snowflake Features and Capabilities